netdata/netdata/packaging/windows/WINDOWS_INSTALLER.md

 # Netdata Installer

-For Microsoft Windows, Netdata provides an executable to install and claim Netdata.
+For installation on Microsoft Windows, there is an executable to install and claim Netdata.
 This binary offers two different installation modes, which are described in the following sections.

 ## Graphical User Interface (GUI)